-- Always follow proper procedures for climbing hills as described in this Owner's Manual. - Always check the terrain carefully before you start up any hill. - Never climb hills with excessively slippery or loose surfaces. - Shift your weight forward. - Never open the throttle suddenly or make sudden gear changes.
+- Always follow proper procedures for climbing hills as described in this Owner's Manual. - Always check the terrain carefully before you start up any hill. - Never climb hills with excessively slippery or loose surfaces. - Shift your weight forward. - Never open the throttle suddenly.
 The ATV could flip over backwards. - Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill.